lisandrogallo/docker-odoo/README.md

 docker-odoo
 ===========

-Dockerfile and configuration stepts to launch Odoo version 8.0 container linked to a PostgreSQL container.
+Dockerfile and configuration steps to launch Odoo version 8.0 container linked to a PostgreSQL container.

 ## Instalation